 - Google Chrome: Version 29 and later

 - Microsoft Internet Explorer: Version 9 and later

-Contents → Introduction to Partitioning VLDB and Partitioning Partitioning As the Foundation for Information
+Contents → Related Documents Conventions Changes in This Release for Oracle Database VLDB and Partitioning Guide … Partitioning VLDB and Partitioning Partitioning As the Foundation for Information Lifecycle Management

-Partitioning and Table Compression → You can compress several partitions or a complete partitioned heap-organized table.
-You do this by either defining a complete partitioned table as being compressed, or by defining it on a per-partition level.
+There are several necessary steps before using compression on partitioned tables with bitmap indexes. → Compression can be performed on several partitions or a complete partitioned heap-organized table.
+You can do this compression by either defining a complete partitioned table as being compressed, or by defining it on a per-partition level.
 Partitions without a specific declaration inherit the attribute from the table definition or, if nothing is specified on table level, from the tablespace definition.
-The decision whether a partition

 A local index is prefixed if it is partitioned on a left prefix of the index columns and the subpartioning… → In a local index, all keys in a particular index partition refer only to rows stored in a single underlying table partition.
 A local index is created by specifying the LOCAL attribute.
 Oracle constructs the local index so that it is equipartitioned with the underlying table.
 Oracle partitions the index on the same columns as the underlying table, creates the same number of partitions or subpartitions,